ARM-software/CMSIS-DSP/ComputeGraph/documentation/example1.md

 The returned valued is the number of schedules fully executed when the error occurred.

+The `someVariable` is defined in the Python script.
+The Python script can add as many arguments as needed with whatever type is needed.

 The scheduling function is starting with a definition of some variables used for debug and statistics:

 ```C++